-Goodwill/Intangible Assets and In-Process Research and Development
+Goodwill/Intangible Assets and In-Process Research and Development are initially recorded at estimated fair value.

-We have a significant amount of goodwill, intangible assets and IP R&D assets that are assessed at least annually for impairment.
-The impairment analyses of these assets are considered critical because of their significance to us.
-Intangible assets arising from business combinations or acquisitions, such as goodwill, patents and IP R&D assets are initially recorded at estimated fair value.
 Licensed patents are amortized over the remaining life of the patent.
 IP R&D assets are considered to be indefinite-lived until the completion or abandonment of the associated research and development projects.
 Our goodwill was derived from acquisitions where the purchase price exceeded the fair value of the net assets acquired We are required to reassign goodwill to reporting units whenever reorganizations of the internal reporting structure change the composition of our reporting units.
 We identified one reporting unit which represents our sole operating segment.